Liberty State Park

 Natural Environment

-Liberty State Park features diverse natural habitats, including salt marshes, woodlands, and open fields.
-The Richard J. Sullivan Natural Area, a 36-acre State Natural Area, protects one of the few remaining tidal marshes of the Hudson River estuary.
+Beyond its historic significance, Liberty State Park offers a surprising variety of natural habitats.
+From salt marshes to woodlands and open fields, nature thrives here despite the urban surroundings.
+The Richard J. Sullivan Natural Area preserves 36 acres of one of the few remaining tidal marshes in the Hudson River estuary.

 The park has seating with gorgeous views of New York Harbor